4ltern4te/attacksible/README.md

 Usage
 -----

-Tools will be located in /opt/attacksible, or otherwise installed globally as system packages
+- Tools will be located in `/opt/attacksible`, or otherwise installed globally as system packages
+- Wordlists are available in /opt/attacksible/wordlists
+- Most things require root presently, it's soon on the todo list.  `sudo chown $(whoami): -R /opt/attacksible`